hayfasfar/HNL/README.md

 # HNL
-Repository to analyzr Heavy Neutral Leptons in CMS
+Repository to analyzer Heavy Neutral Leptons in CMS

 Instructions: